harrycheon/harrycheon.github.io/_pages/about.md

 [Berk Ustun](https://www.berkustun.com/), [Benjamin
 Smarr](https://sites.google.com/eng.ucsd.edu/smarrlab), [Zhiting
 Hu](http://zhiting.ucsd.edu/) and Intel Corporation.

-Also, I have been actively involved in the [Society of  Undergraduate Mathematics Students (SUMS)](https://sums.ucsd.edu), where I am currently the president.

 Aside from my academic pursuits, I enjoy playing and talking about sports (baseball, basketball, golf), and cooking.
 I am also an avid techie,